Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: Joint Fronthaul Load Balancing and Computation Resource Allocation

 Let $\Cc = \{C_L^{\rm ul}, C_Q^{\rm ul}, C_D^{\rm ul}, C_L^{\rm dl}, C_Q^{\rm dl}, C_D^{\rm dl}\}$ the maximum link loads for UL and DL for RU-router, router-router, and router-DU links (with corresponding weights $\eta_{L/Q/D}^{\rm ul/dl}$).
 Let $\Xc$ and $\Yc$ denote the ensemble of all UL load and DL load variables, respectively.
 Then, the proposed joint optimization problem for the full-duplex fronthaul case is given by

 where \eqref{FD1}-\eqref{FD2} ensure that the data flow transmitted within the UL/DL network does not exceed the respective maximum link capacity.
 Next, we consider the case of half-duplex fronthaul.
-In this case, the flow constraints must incorporate the fact that the data rate generated by the RUs in the UL is weighted by a factor $(1 - \alpha_{\rm DL})$ and the data rate generated by the DUs in the DL is weighted by a factor $\alpha_{\rm DL}$.
-In particular, the UL source constraints \eqref{eq_ul_k_to_q_sum}, \eqref{eq_ul_k_to_q} and the sink constraints \eqref{d3}, \eqref{d4} are modified by replacing $B_{\ell,k}$ with $\widetilde{B}_{\ell,k} = (1 - \alpha_{\rm DL}) B_{\ell,k}$.
-Similar, for the DL, the source constraints \eqref{dl3} and the sink constraints \eqref{dl4}, \eqref{dl5} are modified by replacing $R^{\rm dl}_{k}$ with $\widetilde{R}^{\rm dl}_{k} = \alpha_{\rm DL} R^{\rm dl}_{k}$.
+In this case, the flow constraints must incorporate the fact that the data rate generated by the RUs in the UL is weighted by a factor $(1 - { {\gamma_{\rm DL}}})$ and the data rate generated by the DUs in the DL is weighted by a factor ${ {\gamma_{\rm DL}}}$.
+In particular, the UL source constraints \eqref{eq_ul_k_to_q_sum}, \eqref{eq_ul_k_to_q} and the sink constraints \eqref{d3}, \eqref{d4} are modified by replacing $B_{\ell,k}$ with Similar, for the DL, the source constraints \eqref{dl3} and the sink constraints \eqref{dl4}, \eqref{dl5} are modified by replacing $R^{\rm dl}_{k}$ with

 Notice also that the flow conservation equation \eqref{eq} and the multicast routing inequalities \eqref{dl1}, \eqref{dl2} remain unchanged.
 For brevity, we shall refer to the ensemble of the above constraint equations (modified and unchanged) for the half-duplex case as ``HD-case constraints''.

 Consider weights $\eta_L$, $\eta_Q$, $\eta_D$ and $\Cc^{\rm hd} = \left\{ C_L, C_Q, C_D \right\}$.
 Then, the joint optimization problem for half-duplex fronthaul is given by